 Scenic Drives from Alnwick around Northumberland

 If you fancy a driving day around our county, click HERE to find out the best routes and where to explore.
-Once of our personal favourite’s is the drive up to Kielder from Alnwick and around Kielder Forest.
+Once of our personal favourites is the drive up to Kielder from Alnwick and around Kielder Forest.

 Alternatively if you wanted to head north, the drive along the coastline up to Edinburgh is beautiful, passing Berwick-upon-Tweed and some pretty villages on the way.

 As well as in the main street there is a small retail park with the Sainsburys, a Homebase and an Argos, as well as the leisure centre – The Willowburn Sports Centre – and a fuel station.
+Across the road is also a Marks & Spencer Food Hall, Turnbull’s Northumbrian Food Hall and a Starbucks.

 A visit to Barter Books in Alnwick is a must if you have any interest at all in books.
 It’s the biggest second-hand bookshop in the UK and is housed in the former railway station in Alnwick – which is fascinating in its own right.
 You could easily spend hours there browsing their enormous collection of second-hand books, DVD’s, videos, etc. and they have a really interesting Antiquarian Section.